darkxst/erx-migration/README.md

 	cd /tmp
 	./ubnt_erx_migrate.sh
 	```
-5. This will download firmware update, then flash new kernel and rootfs and finally reboot.
+5. This will download firmware update, check sha256 sums, then flash new kernel and rootfs and finally reboot.

+## Local Install
+you can also build your own openwrt snapshot and migrate directly to that:
+- Host `openwrt-ramips-mt7621-ubnt_edgerouter-x-squashfs-sysupgrade.bin` on a webserver on your lan
+- on the router `export TESTSITE="http://<host>/downloads-path/"`
+- Then proceed per above instructions

 ## TFTP Serial Installation
 Alternatively you can directly install the new builds over Serial console: